 Catch up with colleagues over a light breakfast in the SFHB Atrium area (basement level).

-The 2024 CIT Annual Conference was held in the State Farm Hall of Business on Thursday, August 1, 2024.
+The 2025 CIT Annual Conference will be held in the State Farm Hall of Business on Tuesday, August 5th, 2025.

 Conference Schedule